You Have a Choice for Imaging Services

 Because there’s no radiation exposure to the patient, MRI has become popular as an alternative diagnostic tool.

-Claiborne Medical Center’s diagnostic imaging also includes nuclear medicine for heart, cancer and fracture scans.
+Claiborne Medical Center’s diagnostic imaging services also include nuclear medicine for heart, cancer and fracture scans.
 This tool often spots abnormalities early in a disease’s progression.
 It also provides a way to gather information that otherwise would be unavailable or require surgery or more expensive diagnostic tests.

 Nuclear medicine specialists use safe, painless techniques to get body images and treat disease.
-Patients ingest small amounts of radioactive materials (radiopharmaceuticals).
+Patients are injected with small amounts of radioactive materials (radiopharmaceuticals).
 Special cameras can pick up the images and send pictures to computers.

 Nuclear medicine is used to: